-Despite such a harsh environment, the PBZ Group maintains a comfortable structural liquidity position, given its stable customer deposit base, appropriate sources of long-term funding and its shareholders' equity.
-Hence, the PBZ Group managed to achieve good results in 2013.
-We are truly proud of the strength and resilience that have been proven in such circumstances.
-We have succeeded in meeting our goals and were able to retain the value of our group.
-Total gross revenue for the PBZ Group amounted to HRK 5.2 billion.
-Consolidated net operating income equalled HRK 3.7 billion, whereas net profit was HRK 821 million.
-Our cost/income ratio, a key efficiency measure, closed once again below 50 percent, while the return on average equity reached 6.44 percent.
-These are all satisfactory figures consistently representing strong performance throughout the years.
+Despite such a harsh environment, PBZ Group managed to control risks arising from its transactions far better than our peers do to such a degree that we even experienced a decline in the provisions charge compared to the previous year.
+This good result was achieved by application of our long-term strategy built around conservatism in identification and measurement of all risks arising from our daily operations.
+Additionally, it is of a vital importance to stress that our methodologies have been thoroughly tested and proven fully adequate by exercising detailed Asset Quality Review performed by joint home-host supervisory team under the European Central Bank's Comprehensive Assessment and Stress Test.
+On top of all this, the PBZ Group maintains a comfortable structural liquidity position, given its stable customer deposit base, appropriate sources of long-term funding and its shareholders' equity.
+Mix of all those elements enabled us to be truly proud of the strength and resiliency that have been proven in such circumstances.
+We have succeeded in meeting our goals and were able to retain the value of our Group.
+Total gross revenue for the PBZ Group amounted to HRK 4.95 billion.
+Consolidated net operating income equaled HRK 3.7 billion, whereas net profit recorded HRK 914 million.
+Our cost/income ratio, an efficiency key measure, closed once again below 50 percent, while the return on average equity reached 6.51 percent.
+These are all very satisfactory figures consistently representing strong performance throughout the years.

-In 2013, the PBZ Group further reinforced its position as one of Croatia's foremost banks in terms of productivity, returns and value creation for its shareholders.
+In 2014, the PBZ Group further reinforced its position as one of Croatia's foremost banks in terms of productivity, returns and value creation for its shareholders.
 We are the second largest group in the country with a strong customer base.
-Looking ahead, the present economic climate suggests that the respective environment in 2014 will nevertheless remain challenging.
-Therefore, a continued focus by management on overseeing asset quality, maintaining sufficient liquidity as well as an active monitoring of operating costs will be crucial.
+Looking ahead, the present economic climate suggests that the respective environment in 2015 will nevertheless remain challenging.
+Therefore, a continued focus by management on overseeing asset quality, maintaining optimal product mix as well as an active monitoring of operating costs will be crucial.
 We have the ability to overcome the near-term challenges.
 Furthermore, we are well positioned to earn benefits from the present and future trends in growing integration of the Croatian market into the global financial markets.
-Given our business model, strengthened by the alliance with Intesa Sanpaolo and the EBRD, these trends present a significant growth opportunity for us.
+Given our business model, these trends present a significant growth opportunity for us.